luciusmagn/lambdas-and-logos/book.typ

 they're often given meaningful names for complex values but single letters for simple parameters, following mathematical tradition.

 The essence of good naming is that it makes code easier to understand for humans.
-A computer doesn't care what you call your variables -- you could name everything `x1`, `x2`, `x3` and the program would run the same.
-But you and your collaborators need to read, understand, and modify that code.
+A computer doesn't care what you call your variables -- you could name everything `x1`, `x2`, `x3` and the program would run the same.#footnote[
+    Have you seend YandereDev's code?
+You would be surprised what people are capable of creating that somehow still kinda runs.
+] But you and your collaborators need to read, understand, and modify that code.
 Good names serve as documentation, explaining the purpose and intent of each piece of code.

 In any case, be consistent.
 Consistency within a codebase is more important than following any particular naming convention.
 If half